-These options provide many of the relieving benefits of other ergonomic kneeling chairs, but may have limitations in adjustability, life span, and quality.
+These options provide many of the relieving benefits of other ergonomic kneeling chairs—for back pain, posture correction, comfort, etc—but, may have limitations in adjustability, life span, and quality.

 MallBoo Wooden Ergonomic Kneeling Chair

 I recently found this cheaper alternative of the Balans Kneeling Chair design by MallBoo.
-Reviews say that it is definitely lower in quality to the Varier Variable Balans Kneeling Chair, and it might not last as long, but people still find benefit from the seat.
-It also comes in a variety of both fun and serious colors.
-At about $130, this is a significant discount over the Varier brand design that it imitates.
+It has a similar rocker design for the base.
+The original design had a split knee rest like the Varier Variable Balans Kneeling Chair, but they have since changed it to the bench-style knee rest.
+The white color is classy, and the wood base comes in both pecan and white-oak colors.
+At about $110, this is a significant discount over the Varier brand design that it originally imitated.

 Flash Furniture Wooden Ergonomic Kneeling Chair

 This is the first kneeling chair that I bought which sold me on kneeling chairs.
 The vary basic design adjusts for height by opening up or closing.
 You might tend to slide more of your weight onto your knees at the highest setting.
 The knee rest pad may begin to wear down after several months of regular use.
 I've found it online for around $80.